GianlucaBortoli/httpd-log-monitor/README.md

 inotify watches after the process exits (see [here](https://godoc.org/github.com/hpcloud/tail#Tail.Cleanup) for more information).
 * Introduce a common interface that every metric should implement.
-This will standardize the lifecycle of every metric and it will make the code more maintainable if the number of metrics will grow.
-Moreover, it allows to implement and create alerts on arbitrary metrics and not just on some specific ones.
+This will standardize the lifecycle of every metric and it will make the code more maintainable if the number of metrics grows.
+Moreover, it would allows to implement and create alerts on arbitrary metrics and not just on some specific ones.
 * If the number of metrics for the `Manager` grows, it would need some change to keep track of them in a more handy way.
-The current implementation has an event loop that serializes the access to all the metrics objects, since their state is kept in memory.
+The current implementation has an event loop that serializes the access to all the metrics objects since their state is kept in memory.
 This could become a bottleneck in case of a huge increase in the number of metrics and/or data points to ingest.
 One possible solution is to store the state of all metrics into another component (eg. an external database) with enough consistency and performance guarantees.
 Given the limited scope of this project, I don't think this can become an